techoraye/cachyos-kde-optimization-recipe/README.md

-# ✅ Arch KDE Optimization Recipe
+# ✅ cachyos KDE Optimization Recipe

 A complete interactive optimization script for **KDE Plasma on Arch-based systems**.
 Supports Arch Linux, EndeavourOS, CachyOS, Garuda, and other Arch derivatives.